daleyu/dotfiles/README.md

 ## Fish
 My terminal of choice for personal computer.
 - My theme is fish tide [equivalent to powerlevel10k]

+Check my fish docs in the docs folder for more specific information.

 #### Fisher Plugin Manager
 I use fisher instead of omf.
 I found that omf was more than what I needed, and